 Stephen D. Brody

-is a partner in O’Melveny’s Washington, DC office and a member of the Class Actions, Mass Torts and Insurance Litigation Practice, where he serves as leader of the practice’s Drug and Medical Device subgroup.
+is a partner in O’Melveny’s Washington, DC office, Co-Chair of the firmwide Products Liability Practice, and leader of the practice’s Drug and Medical Device subgroup.
 Steve is a trial lawyer and works on a wide variety of complex, aggregated litigation, with a primary focus on pharmaceutical, health care, and products liability actions, including State Attorney General investigations and litigation.
 He has defended class actions and State AG cases involving pharmaceutical marketing, consumer fraud, state Medicaid reimbursement, health insurance plan benefits, preferred provider agreements, and 401(k) fees and retirement plan investment selection.
 He also has an active appellate practice, and has recently handled appeals in the 4th, 8th, 10th,11th and DC Circuits, and state appellate courts in Arkansas, Louisiana, Virginia, West Virginia, and Texas.
 Some of his illustrative professional experience includes:

 - Obtained appellate reversal and dismissal of US$1.2 billion Medicaid fraud judgment and reversal and remand of US$11.4 million unfair trade practice judgment against pharmaceutical manufacturer in action brought by the Arkansas Attorney General.